lsst/LDM-230/index.rst

 executing.
 In particular, the processing for the current visit (not just exposure) will normally complete.

-Disabling the EFD Replicator causes the Base DMCS to disable the slave operation of the US DAC EFD replica.
+Disabling the :term:`EFD` Replicator causes the Base :term:`DMCS` to disable the slave operation of the US DAC :term:`EFD` replica.

+.. _release-command:

 release command
 ~~~~~~~~~~~~~~~

 This is the equivalent of a disable command, but the commandable entity
 goes to the OFFLINE state.

+.. _stop-command:

 stop command
 ~~~~~~~~~~~~